willemprins93/hungry-hungry-coder/README.md

 Description:

-- Pick up items(food) from around the playing field to score points.
+- Pick up 5 items(food) from around the playing field before the timer runs out to win.
 - Block obstacles prevent you from walking through them.
 - Food and blocks are randomly generated each time.
-- When you pick up 5 items, you win.
+- Blocks have one of three different colours.
-- Game over screen shows you "Well done!" and a button to try again.
+- If you fail, game shows your score and you have the option to try again.

 Deliverables:

 - Splash screen with project name, instructions, and start button.
-- Game screen with map, player character, items.
+- Game screen with map, player character, items, blocks, timer and score.
+- Win screen with win-game text, 'play again' and 'main menu' buttons.
-- Game over screen with game-over text and restart button.
+- Game over screen with game over text, 'try again' and 'main menu' buttons.
+- Custom animated sprites.

 ## Backlog

+- Add more difficulty options.
+- Add highscore board
+- Add more levels
-- Add a timer to beat + winScreen.
+- Add more ways to die
-- Score counter on screen while playing.
-- Custom sprites and background
+- Create more varied animations

 ## Data structure

+### index.html

+### style.css

 ### main.js